anto-amezquita/anto-amezquita/README.md

 - 👋 Hi, I’m @anto-amezquita
-- 👀 I’m interested in Design and Frontend Development
+- 👀 I’m interested in UX Design and Frontend Development
-- 🌱 I’m currently learning User Experience Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...